 - 7.1.
-Primary packaging shall have the following markings: Name of the product, USAID's Logo, USAID Gift of the American People, Ingredient list, Net content, Code for supplier, Batch/lot number, Best used before, Storage instructions, and any other additional markings as per contractual agreement. - 7.2.
-Secondary packaging shall have the following markings: Name of the product, USAID's Logo, USAID Gift of the American People, and any additional markings as per contractual agreement. - 7.3.
-Target groups, color coding and use: Nutritional pastes or spreads produced under this specification are intended for the management of malnutrition and nutrient deficiencies and may include Ready to Use Therapeutic Foods (RUTF) for Severely Acute Malnutrition (SAM) treatment, Ready to Use Supplementary Foods (RUSF in 100 g, normally 150 pouches per carton) for MAM treatment and LNS-LQ and MQ for MAM prevention (50g, normally 300 50g pouches or 15 kg net weight cartons).
-From a programming standpoint, a color coding denomination shall be applied to facilitate differentiation of use.
-The following color coding denominations have been adopted, as per the intended purpose of the product.
+Primary packaging shall have the following markings: Name of the product, USAID's logo, ingredient list, net content, batch/lot number, date of manufacture, best used before date, storage instructions, name of manufacturer, address, and country of origin, and any other additional markings as per contractual agreement. - 7.2.
+Secondary packaging shall have the following markings: Name of the product, USAID's logo, batch/lot number, date of manufacture, best used before date, name of manufacturer, address, and country of origin, and any additional markings as per contractual agreement. - 7.3.
+Suppliers are required to print QR codes on primary and/or secondary packaging per traceability guidelines. - 7.4.
+Target groups, color coding and use: Nutritional pastes or spreads produced under this specification are intended for the management of malnutrition and nutrient deficiencies and may include Ready to Use Therapeutic Foods (RUTF) for Severely Acute Malnutrition (SAM) treatment, Ready to Use Supplementary Foods (RUSF in 100g, normally 150 pouches per carton) for MAM treatment and LNS-LQ and MQ for MAM prevention (50g, normally 300 50g pouches or 15 kg net weight cartons).
+From a programming standpoint, a color-coding denomination shall be applied to facilitate differentiation of use.
+The following color-coding denominations have been adopted, asper the intended purpose of the product.